ushironoko/a-Go/README.md

 # a-Go

-超A&G recording with RTMPdump from Go(exec)
+超A&G recording with RTMPDump from Go(exec)

 # Use